Oakland Unified School District: History

+Controversies

+Financial mismanagement

+Oakland Unified School District has experienced ongoing financial difficulties in recent years.
 In 2003, OUSD Superintendent Dennis K. Chaconas was fired and Governor Gray Davis approved a $100 million emergency loan, the biggest school bailout in California history.
 Chaconas was replaced by a state-appointed administrator, Randolph E. Ward.
 Ward resigned in July 2006 after being appointed superintendent of the San Diego public school system.
 Kimberly Statham was named Ward's permanent replacement, but she resigned suddenly on September 17, 2007, ostensibly under pressure from state officials.
 OUSD Chief of Staff Vincent Matthews was named interim superintendent.

 In 2008, the state turned control over OUSD back to the city.
 The local school board hired an interim superintendent, Roberta Mayor, in July 2008 while the school board undertook a year-long search for a permanent leader.
 Anthony "Tony" Smith was hired in July 2009 as the district's permanent superintendent.
 Smith resigned suddenly in April 2013 after four years leading the district, citing family health issues.
 School board member Dr. Gary Yee was named the acting superintendent.
 In September 2014, Antwan Wilson became OUSD's fourth superintendent in six years.
 After just two years at the helm, Wilson resigned in November 2016 to become chancellor of the District of Columbia Public Schools.
 Devin Dillon, OUSD's deputy superintendent of Academic Social Emotional Learning, was named acting superintendent, effective February 1, 2017.
 The school board selected Kyla Johnson-Trammell to replace Wilson as superintendent in July 2017.
 Johnson-Trammell grew up in East Oakland, attended Oakland public elementary and middle schools, and had served the district as a teacher, principal, and administrator.
+On July 1, 2025 Denise Saddler became the interim superintendent for OUSD.